coromanillos/etl_pipeline/README.md

-# README - Savings Bank Data Pipeline
+# README - Savings Bank Data Pipeline Project

 ## Project Overview

-A savings bank employer has tasked you with designing a data pipeline that extracts data from multiple sources, performs ETL tasks to clean and process the data, and uploads new records weekly to a cloud data warehouse.
+A savings bank employer has tasked you with designing a data pipeline that extracts data from a data source, perform weekly ETL tasks to clean and process the data, and upload data to a cloud data warehouse.
 The extracted data comes from the following source:

 - **Alpha Vantage REST API**

-The goal is to build an automated, maintainable, and scalable pipeline that ensures data integrity and consistency.

 ## Requirements